racoelhosilva/PFL_replica/README.md

 1. **Make sure you are using a proper terminal**: the project uses ANSI escape sequences for a better interface.
 In order for them to work, please use a terminal that supports these sequences:
    - **Windows**: **PowerShell** or Windows Terminal.
    - **Linux**: Any **modern terminal emulator** should work.
+   > **Note**: for the interface, we also assumed that the terminal size is of about 120x40 characters, some terminal resize may be needed to correctly load the interface.
 2. **Load the Project**: navigate to the project directory and load the main file by executing the following command:
    ```bash
    sicstus -l src/game.pl